doc4d/docs/docs/Develop/structure-editor.md

 ### Resizing a table image

 You can resize a table image to display more field names or reorganize your screen.
-There are several possibilities available:

-* **Manual resizing**
-Simply click and drag the bottom of the table image or its lower right corner.
+* **Manual resizing**: Simply click and drag the bottom of the table image or its lower right corner.

 ![](../assets/en/Develop/structure-table2.png)

-* **Optimal Size**
-This option automatically resizes the selected table(s) so that their size corresponds exactly to the number of fields they contain (no empty lines are displayed).
+* **Optimal Size**: This option automatically resizes the selected table(s) so that their size corresponds exactly to the number of fields they contain (no empty lines are displayed).
 To apply the **Optimal Size** command to one or more tables, select **Optimal Size** from the menu associated with the toolbar button of the editor or from the editor’s context menu (click on a table).

-* **Collapse**
-The **Collapse** function collapses the selected table image(s) so that only their names are visible.
+* **Collapse**: The **Collapse** function collapses the selected table image(s) so that only their names are visible.
 This is useful for large structures.

 To apply the **Collapse** command to one or more tables, you can: